arunaengine/kubedal/README.md

 KubeDAL bridges the gap between Kubernetes workloads and any storage backend through a powerful CSI driver built with Rust and Apache OpenDAL.

 > [!WARNING]
-> KubeDAL is currently in an early experimental development phase and nowhere near production ready, expect bugs and breaking changes.
+> KubeDAL is currently in an early experimental development phase and nowhere near production ready, expect bugs, breaking changes and missing functionality.
+Stay tuned for a 0.1.0 release to check it out.

 ## What is KubeDAL?